aflin/rampart_docs/source/rampart-langtools.rst

     containing text) to be embedded.

-    If the tokenized text does not fit the model's context window, it is split into overlapping chunks (one eighth of a window of overlap) and one vector is produced per chunk.
+    If the tokenized text does not fit the model's context window, it is chunked; with the default ``split: "auto"`` the chunking is **structure-aware**: text is split on paragraph boundaries (falling back to token windows for oversized paragraphs), so each vector corresponds to a semantically meaningful span of the input, and the spans are reported in ``chunks``.
 Each vector is L2-normalized.

     Return Value: